pavetheway91/tarbsd/README.md

 ## Installing the builder tool ##
 ### pkg ###
 [sysutils/tarbsd-builder](https://www.freshports.org/sysutils/tarbsd-builder) is now available from the latest repositories.
 Quarterly to follow in October.
-This installation method comes with a convinience of updating automatically as you update your system otherwise and pkg will also take care of dependencies and possible changes to them.
+This installation method comes with a convenience of updating automatically as you update your system otherwise and pkg will also take care of dependencies and possible changes to them.

 ### GitHub release ###
 Download it from the [releases](https://github.com/pavetheway91/tarbsd/releases) page.
 In order to run it, you'll need PHP >= 8.2 with phar, zlib, filter and pcntl extensions.
 GitHub version can be updated with the self-update command.